GLOSSARY

 JEBI CHURI

 A small cut of meat that stretches from the upper rib to the neck.
-When viewed from the top down, it resembles a swallow (jebi) in flight.
+When viewed from the top down, it resembles a swallow (“jebi”) in flight.
 This cut of the meat is lean and tender with a rich beefy flavor.

 JEON

 A preparation that involves a wide range of ingredients being dredged in flour, washed with egg, and pan-fried.
-Although eaten all year
+Although eaten all year round, jeon is almost always a part of the meal during Jesa (a memorial), Chuseok (harvest festival), and New Year’s Day.

 JEONGOL

-Jeongol refers to a wide category of Korean-style hot pots consisting of assorted meat, seafood and vegetables.
-The name is derived from the shape of the cooking vessel which resembles the iron helmets worn by soldiers of the Joseon era.
+Jeongol refers to a wide category of Korean-style hot pots consisting of assorted meat, seafood, and vegetables.
+The name is derived from the shape of the cooking vessel, which resembles the iron helmets worn by soldiers of the Joseon era.

 JEOTGAL

 Seafood that is cured in salt, originally developed as a way to preserve in the absence of refrigeration.
 Jeotgal has evolved into a large category of food that is salted, flavored with various seasonings, and aged to develop intense flavor.
-It can be used as a condiment or dip for barbequed meats or even plain rice.
+It can be used as a condiment or dip for barbeque meats or even plain rice.

 JJIGAE